Selecting images (zooming in, stepping forward, and filtering)

 Hint

-• To develop all the filtered images at once, select all of the RAW data that you want to develop, and then press the [Export] button.
-[Details]
+• To develop all the filtered images at once, select all of the RAW data that you want to develop, and then click (Output) on the toolbar.

 • To use ratings that you set in Viewer for other software that supports XMP (such as Adobe Lightroom), select [Export Rating, Color Label to XMP Information] from the [File] menu.